-The TAP controller is a synchronous finite state machine that provides test control signals throughout the device.
-The state diagram is illustrated in Figure 2 and is in accordance with IEEE Standard 1149.1-1990.
+The TAP controller is a synchronous finite state machine that provides test-control signals throughout the device.
+The state diagram shown in Figure 1 is in accordance with IEEE Standard 1149.1-1990.
 The TAP controller proceeds through its states based on the level of TMS at the rising edge of TCK.

-As illustrated, the TAP controller consists of 16 states.
+As shown, the TAP controller consists of 16 states.
 There are six stable states (indicated by a looping arrow in the state diagram) and ten unstable states.
-A stable state is defined as a state the TAP controller can retain for consecutive TCK cycles.
+A stable state is a state the TAP controller can retain for consecutive TCK cycles.
 Any state that does not meet this criterion is an unstable state.